hssharadga/Sizing-and-Scheduling-PV-Battery/README.md

 Authors: Hussein Sharadga(hssharadga@tamu.edu), Dr. Bryan Rasmussen

-**Note**: If you are facing an issue running the codes, please feel free to drop me an E-mail (hssharadga@tamu.edu) or LinkedIn message.
+**Note**: Should you face an issue running the codes, please feel free to drop me an E-mail (hssharadga@tamu.edu) or LinkedIn message.

 You need to install and import CVX library to your MATLAB (http://cvxr.com/), obtain the licenses (http://cvxr.com/cvx/licensing/) and  obtain the licenses for MOSEK solver